seanmatthews1/five-finger-exercises/README.md

    problems.

  - RA: A complete - production scale - reconstruction of the ETL for risk accounting for a large bank, in Prolog.
 I built this for testing purposes for a bank that was trying to merge two such systems (it started as a personal attempt to understand the accounting logic).
 The original system for which this is a reference model was in Oracle and ran overnight on enterprise hardware.
-My reconstruction ran in 20 minutes on my laptop, and it not only systematically verifed all the aggregation logic in the system (which had never previously been done), but also confirmed, for the first time, that the core four rule model for the accounting aggregation was correct.
+My (fully declarative) reconstruction ran in 20 minutes on my laptop, and it not only systematically verifed all the aggregation logic in the system (which had never previously been done), but also confirmed, for the first time, that the core four rule model for the accounting aggregation was correct.

    I think this is a good advertisment for Prolog, which, it turns out, is a very powerful tool for ETL - it would simply not have